David Krejčí: HC Olomouc (2021–2022)

 In his return to his roots, Krejčí returned to his first club as a junior, agreeing to a one-year contract with Czech club, HC Olomouc of the Czech Extraliga (ELH), on 2 August 2021.
 In the 2021–22 season, as an alternate captain with Olomouc, Krejčí led the team in scoring, notching 20 goals and 46 points through 51 regular season games.
 He added 5 points through 5 post-season games in a qualifying round defeat to HC Vítkovice Ridera.

-Return to Boston (2022–present)
+Return to Boston and retirement (2022–2023)

 After concluding his one-year contract with Olomouc, Krejčí opted to return for a 16th season with the Bruins, agreeing to a bonus laden one-year, $1 million contract on 8 August 2022.
 He played his 1,000th NHL game on 16 January 2023 at TD Garden against the Philadelphia Flyers, dishing out three assists in a 6–0 victory.

+On 14 August 2023, Krejčí retired from the NHL after 18 seasons.
+However, he later clarified he had not retired from hockey overall, due to interest in playing for the Czech national team at the Czech-hosted 2024 IIHF World Championship, as well as a potential short-term return to a European professional league.

+On 1 December 2023, Krejčí retired from hockey entirely due to persistent health problems.

 International play

 After the Bruins' 2007–08 season ended, Krejčí was named to the Czech national team on 26 April 2008, for the 2008 IIHF World Championships.
 He was named to the Czech national team for the 2010 Winter Olympics, playing centre on a line with wingers Tomáš Fleischmann and Martin Erat to open the Games.

 Following the Bruins' defeat to the Tampa Bay Lightning in the second round of the 2018 playoffs, Krejčí was invited to participate at the 2018 IIHF World Championship.

+Krejci was named an assistant captain for the Czech national team for the 2022 Winter Olympics.
+Unfortunately, the Olympics would bring the worst result ever for the Czechs, as they finished 9th.
+However, Krejci and the Czechs would get redemption at the international level later that year, capturing his second bronze at the 2022 IIHF World Championships, once again serving as an assistant captain.